lambda-orm/lambdaorm-labs/labs/svc/04-northwind-cqrs-with-kafka/README.md

 Consider that in this lab we are not only implementing CQRS, but we are also implementing a distributed data model, where each entity in the domain can be mapped to a different data source.

-In this case, every time a stage is inserted, updated or deleted in the default stage or cqrs, a message will be sent to the "insights-sync" topic with the expression and the data. and this message will be consumed and the expression will be executed in the insights stage, thus achieving synchronization between the data sources and the insights source.
+In this case, every time a stage is inserted, updated or deleted in the default stage or cqrs, a message will be sent to the "insights-sync" topic with the query and the data. and this message will be consumed and the query will be executed in the insights stage, thus achieving synchronization between the data sources and the insights source.

 ## Install lambda ORM CLI